Shravanabelagola: History

 Shravanabelagola has two hills, Chandragiri and Vindhyagiri.
 Acharya Bhadrabahu and his pupil Chandragupta Maurya are believed to have meditated there.
 Chandragupta Basadi, which was dedicated to Chandragupta Maurya, was originally built there by Ashoka in the third century BCE.
 Chandragiri also has memorials to numerous monks and Śrāvakas who have meditated there since the fifth century CE, including the last king of the Rashtrakuta dynasty of Manyakheta.
 Chandragiri also has a famous temple built by Chavundaraya.

 The 58-feet tall monolithic statue of Gommateshwara is located on Vindyagiri.
 It is considered to be the world's largest monolithic statue.
 The base of the statue has an inscriptions in Prakrit, dating from 981 CE.
 The inscription praises the king who funded the effort and his general, Chavundaraya, who erected the statue for his mother.
 Every twelve years, thousands of devotees congregate here to perform the Mahamastakabhisheka, a spectacular ceremony in which the statue is anointed with Water, Turmeric, Rice flour, Sugar cane juice, Sandalwood paste, saffron, and gold and silver flowers.
 Recently Mahamastakabhisheka was held in 2018 during feb month.
 The next Mahamastakabhisheka will be held in 2030.

-Shravanabelagola, nestled by the Vindhyagiri and Chandragiri Hills, protected by the monolith Bhagwan Bahubali, and home to over 2,300 years of Jain heritage, is a veritable picture postcard of our history and heritage spanning the centuries.
-In the town of Shravanabelagola, stands a colossal rock-cut statue of Gommateshwara Shri Bahubali.
-About eight hundred odd inscriptions which the Karnataka Archeological Department has collected at the place are mostly Jaina and cover a very extended period from 600 to 1830 CE.
-Some refer even to the remote time of Chandragupta Maurya and also relate the story of the first settlement of Jains at Shravanabelagola.
-That this village was an acknowledged seat of learning is proved from the fact that a priest from here named Akalanka was in 788 CE summoned to the court of Himasitala at Kanchi where having confuted the Buddhists in public disputation, he was instrumental in gaining their expulsion from the South of India to Ceylon.
+Shravanabelagola, nestled by the Vindhyagiri and Chandragiri Hills, protected by the monolith Bhagwan Bahubali, and home to over 2,300 years of Jain heritage, spans centuries of history.
+In the town of Shravanabelagola stands a colossal rock-cut statue of Gommateshwara Shri Bahubali.
+Roughly eight hundred inscriptions which The Karnataka Archeological Department has collected roughly eight hundred inscriptions nearby, which are mostly Jaina and cover an extended period from 600 to 1830 CE.
+Some refer to the era of Chandragupta Maurya and also relate the story of the first settlement of Jains at Shravanabelagola.
+The village was a seat of learning, and a priest from here named Akalanka was in 788 CE summoned to the court of Himasitala at Kanchi where having confuted the Buddhists in public disputation, he was instrumental in gaining their expulsion from the South of India to Ceylon.